 7. Being responsible for the monitoring of its CGs;

-8. Advising CIC of any changes in the signing authority of the organization; and
+8. Advising IRCC of any changes in the signing authority of the organization; and

 What settlement assistance is required from a SAH?